Top ten tips for public speaking

 The prospect of public speaking can be daunting – no matter how big or small the event may be.
-As a major Highland destination for conferences, seminars and events here, at the Kingsmills Hotel, we have a wealth of experience in delivering successful events.
+As a major Highland destination for conferences, meetings and seminars here, at the Kingsmills Hotel in Inverness, we have a wealth of experience in delivering successful events.
 Feeling nervous about your upcoming event?
 Fear not.
 Read our top tips for public speaking!

 The key to success when delivering an event is preparation.
 Don’t just wing it – rehearse, rehearse, rehearse!
 Preparation is great to aid building confidence – as well as familiarize yourself with your presentation materials.
 Get to grips with any projectors.
 Technical faux pas are the last thing you want prior or even during your presentation.